faan11/koch/README.md

 - **Easy:** quick to install – start using it in minutes.

 Authentication can be achieved through:
-- **prompt:** the CLI requests user and password data
+- **Prompt:** the CLI requests user and password data
-- **bitwarden:** the bitwarden client by looking at user and password in a strongbox entry.
+- **Bitwarden:** the bitwarden client by looking at user and password in a strongbox entry.

 ## Installation